-On October 21, 1998, the Quality Housing and Work Responsibility Act mandated that all housing authorities submit an Annual Plan to HUD.
-The Annual Plan identifies goals, major program policies, and financial resources for both the Conventional Public Housing Program and the Section 8 Tenant-Based Voucher Program.
-It also updates information on housing needs, waiting lists, housing strategies, de-concentration and income mixing plans, income analyses, and other program and management data.
-The Annual Plan must be updated and submitted to HUD each year.
+On October 21, 1998, the Quality Housing and Work Responsibility Act mandated that all Public Housing Authorities submit a 5-Year Plan every five years and an Annual Plan every year to the U.S. Department of Housing and Urban Development (HUD).

+The 5-Year Plan is a strategic planning document that identifies the Los Angeles County Development Authority's (LACDA) goals for the next five years.
+The Annual Plan provides an annual update on the LACDA's progress in meeting its goals and identifies major program policies and financial resources for both the Conventional Public Housing Program and the Section 8 Tenant-Based Voucher Program.
+It also updates information on housing needs, waiting lists, housing strategies, major program policy changes, and other program management data.
+The Annual Plan must be updated and presented to the Los Angeles County's Board of Commissioners every year.
+Once approved by the Board of Commissioners, the plan is submitted to HUD.

-Also included in the Annual Plan is the updated Capital Fund Annual Statement and Five-Year Action Plan, the Admissions and Continued Occupancy Policy (ACOP) for the Conventional Public Housing Program, the Public Housing Lease Agreement, and the Section 8 Tenant-Based Voucher Program Administrative Plan.
-The ACOP and Public Housing Lease Agreement set guidelines to determine eligibility for admission and continued occupancy.
-The purpose of the Section 8 Administrative Plan is to set forth the policies and procedures that govern the administration of this program.
+Also included in the Annual Plan are the updated Capital Fund Annual Statement and 5-Year Action Plan, the Admissions and Continued Occupancy Policy (ACOP) for the Conventional Public Housing Program, and the Section 8 Tenant-Based Voucher Program Administrative Plan.
+The Public Housing Lease Agreement may also be included if changes are made.

+The ACOP and Public Housing Lease Agreement set guidelines to determine eligibility for admission and continued occupancy for the LACDA's Public Housing Program.
+The Administrative Plan sets forth the policies and procedures that govern the administration of the LACDA's Section 8 Tenant-Based Voucher program.

-The LACDA also develops the Capital Fund Annual Statement that summarizes the agency plan to use modernization funds to rehabilitate public housing units throughout the County.
+The LACDA also develops the Capital Fund Annual Statement that summarizes the agency's plan to use modernization funds to rehabilitate public housing units throughout the County.
 Included are proposed work items, estimated costs, and an implementation schedule for the work to be completed.
 Also provided is a list of funding for various training programs for compliance and maintenance, resident initiatives programs, technology upgrades, and program staffing.